Cue Biopharma, Inc. (CUE) Q1 2020 Earnings Call Transcript

 Anish Suri -- President and Chief Scientific Officer

-Okay.
-And just a quick follow-up on the AACR presentation, I guess CUE-102.
-Are we going to see any data in that presentation that might give us more of an indication on which types of tumors you initially intend to focus clinical development on for CUE-102?
-Thanks.
+OK.
+And just a quick follow-up on the AACR presentation on, I guess, CUE-102, are we going to see any data in that presentation that might give us more of an indication on which types of tumors you initially intend to focus on clinical development on for CUE-102?

 Anish Suri -- President and Chief Scientific Officer